ncatlab/nlab-content/pages/6/7/8/7/27876/content.md

 \linebreak
 Compact metrizable spaces are also called *[[compacta]]* (singular: *compactum*).

 But be warned that this is ambiguous, as “compacta” is also used to refer to [[compact Hausdorff spaces]].
-This latter usage is not as wide-spread but has been adopted in many nLab articles.
+This latter usage is not as wide-spread.
 \end{remark}